fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

 the diversity of the outputs (to avoid mode collapse) and making training more stable:

-Minibatch standard deviation layer

-:   Added near the end of
+Minibatch standard deviation layer: Added near the end of
     the discriminator.
 For each position in the inputs, it computes the standard deviation across all channels and all instances in the batch